bobbrez/wedding-vows/README.md

 but there is one that is important to say here, today.
 The infinite love and affection that you share with your family and friends is astounding.
-In turn the love and affection your family has shown me makes me feel so privileged.
-I am honored to become a part of your family.
+In turn the love and affection your family has shown me makes me feel so privileged to become a part of your family.

 I promise to love you,
 to encourage and inspire you